 Although you might disagree, most people find cleaning their homes to be stressful and even painful.
 By starting a cleaning business, you are tapping into an enormous market with plenty of clientele.
 There will always be a demand for cleaning services, which keeps you in business and keeps every client’s home spotless.
-Here are steps on how to start a cleaning business from the ground up.
+Below is a complete guide on how to start a cleaning business from the ground up.

 - Do the Initial Cleaning Jobs Yourself